Man pointing at laptop

 Confidence plays a powerful role in economic performance.
 The more confident customers are in their financial security, the more likely they are to spend.

 The result?
-A positive feedback loop that benefits SMEs across sectors, as rising confidence fuels increased activity from both consumers and businesses.
+A positive feedback loop that benefited SMEs across sectors, as rising confidence fuels increased activity from both consumers and businesses, with upticks in indicators like the Westpac–Melbourne Institute Consumer Sentiment Index and the ANZ-Roy Morgan Consumer Confidence Index [2][3].

 Lower borrowing costs